Remarks to U.S.-China Internet Industry Forum

 Thank you again for inviting me to speak today.
 I wish continued success to the U.S.-China Internet Industry Forum.
 I look forward to future discussions with my Chinese counterparts and our business community so that we can all continue to collaborate on one of the most important, exciting and challenging innovations of our time.

-of Public Affairs, manages this site as a portal for
+Information, Bureau of Public Affairs, manages this site as

 External links to other Internet sites should not be construed as an endorsement of the views or privacy policies contained therein.